myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Send sensor data to Cayenne

 Once our board is connected to our Cayenne dashboard, we can send some test data and get our very first widget added.
 For this example, we can continue to refer to the *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/Platform/Linux/examples/SimplePublish.cpp" target="_blank">SimplePublish</a>* example.
-In addition to connecting to our dashboard, this example also includes two examples of sending example data to our dashboard.
+In addition to connecting to our dashboard, this example also includes two examples of publishing test data to our dashboard.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Embedded-C-code-publish-data.png" width="660" height="329" alt="embedded-c-code-publish-data"><br/><br/></p>